🔭 Updates an earlier post to include recent changes and new information. 🔭

 Motions of the Moon

 Our nearest heavenly body is the Moon.
-The animation Dial-a-Moon from NASA shows the geocentric phase, libration, position angle of the axis, and apparent diameter of the Moon throughout the year.
+Follow this link for some interesting facts and an image of today’s Moon.
+The animation Dial-a-Moon from NASA shows the geocentric phase, libration, position angle of the axis, and apparent diameter of the Moon throughout this year of 2019.
+Here is the link for southern hemisphere readers.
 Enter a date to see the Moon as it would appear then.
 You don’t need to change the time entry.
 If you do want to change it, Universal Time UT can be found here for your location.

 The most obvious change in the Moon is the sequence of phases which occur during each orbit.
 This animation accurately shows the level of detail possible in a computer simulation.
 The shadows and features are based on the global elevation map developed from measurements by the Lunar Orbiter Laser Altimeter (LOLA) aboard the Lunar Reconnaissance Orbiter (LRO).

 The Moon’s orbit is not circular.
 It appears a little larger during the time it is closest to Earth.
+The term Supermoon has been popularized for such a larger appearance.
 Watch the size vary in the videos below as the Moon goes through the phases during each orbit.
 It keeps the same side facing toward us.
 Notice the wobble, or libration.
 There is a lot going on in the videos.
 Stop them at any time.
-Drag the slider in the player.
 View full-screen for best effects.
 Follow this link for my detailed explanations of each of the Moon’s motions.